micDeng/deng-oa-ast-tp2/README.md

 # OA AST 2017 - TP1

-TP 1 for the ECE OA AST class
+TP 1 for the ECE OA AST class.
+This project has been done with the node version v8.4.0.

 ## Installation instruction